mcoirad/the-grunfeld/_executives/Bob Bass_['SAS', 'CHA', 'NOP'].md

   <li>Drafted Alvin Robertson with 7th pick but was worth 6th pick.</li>

+  <li>Drafted Sean Higgins with 54th pick but was worth 49th pick.</li>

-  <li>Drafted Gene Banks with 28th pick but was worth 11th pick.</li>
+  <li>Drafted Greg Sutton with 49th pick but was worth 43th pick.</li>

   </ul>'
 end_year: 2004